heini208/fault_detector_spot/documentation/System_Design.md

 the [PyQt5](https://pypi.org/project/PyQt5/#:~:text=PyQt5%20is%20a%20comprehensive%20set,platforms%20including%20iOS%20and%20Android.) framework.
 The design philosophy behind the UI was to create a comprehensive development tool that exposes the system's full functionality in a clear and accessible manner.
-Rather than aiming for a polished, simplified end-user product, the interface serves as a simple interface for developers and researchers to conduct tests, validate behaviors, and debug the system in real-time.
+Rather than aiming for a polished, simplified end-user product, the interface serves as a simple interface for developers and researchers to conduct tests, validate behaviours, and debug the system in real-time.

 ## 12.1 Design Rationale and Architecture

 The UI is intentionally loosely coupled to the rest of the system, prioritizing expandability and testability.
-This is achieved by ensuring all communication between the UI and the robot's control logic occurs exclusively through the public ROS 2 topics defined by the system architecture.
+This is achieved by ensuring all communication between the UI and the robot's control logic occurs exclusively through the public ROS2 topics defined by the system architecture.
 The UI acts as a client, publishing `ComplexCommand` messages to send instructions and subscribing to various feedback topics to receive state updates.

-This architectural separation is a critical feature, as it means the UI can be modified or even completely replaced without any changes to the underlying behavior tree or robot-side logic.
-Any alternative client-such as a command-line tool, a web-based interface, or a future AI-driven control agent-could be developed by interacting with the same set of ROS 2 interfaces.
+This architectural separation is a critical feature, as it means the UI can be modified or even completely replaced without any changes to the underlying behaviour tree or robot-side logic.
+Any alternative client-such as a command-line tool, a web-based interface, or a future AI-driven control agent-could be developed by interacting with the same set of ROS2 interfaces.

 Despite its focus on developer functionality, the UI incorporates user-friendly features and safety checks to strike a balance between power and usability.
 For example, it provides descriptive labels for offsets (e.g., "forward" and "left" instead of abstract axes like `+X` and `-Y`), validates user input to prevent